Norbiton has no Gothic King. No apparatus of State. No civil service, no Council of Ten.

 Tony has no better answer, does not feel the drift of her question, so agog is he at his mistress’s presence; but if he stopped to think for a moment he would be able to point out that eternal freshness is a characteristic of the classical, in contrast with, say, the Gothic, or god knows the baroque; the classical is always new, since it is a-temporal, sprung from the mind of its architect, whereas the Gothic emerges slowly in time, under the hand of its masons, is corrupt, because alive, at its inception.
 Tony has programmed freshness into his building from the outset.

 They are lodged in an unreadable classical palace, a functionless urban space, a timeless non-city amid a fantastical confection of sculptural capitals, of polychrome pavement and scalloped and coffered ceilings, where staircases, doorways, portals lead nowhere.
 There are Athenian owls and a Hercules.
 A putto subdues a goose.
 There are egg-and-dart and dentils in the pediments of the column bases, acanthus in the friezes.
-All the spatial paraphernalia qua paraphernalia of the antique world.
-Classical antiquity, thus represented, has only the appearance of logical force: it signals mood music, not a train of thought.
+All the paraphernalia of the antique world—classical antiquity, thus represented, has only the appearance of logical force: it signals mood music, not a train of thought.

 And if we allow our eye to rove into the depths of the canvas, we see why: the guiding sensibility here is Gothic, not classical.
 Here we find another, miniature pair of figures: St. Luke, again, now writing his gospel, with the idealised Madonna in front of him, dictating, or otherwise inspiring.